Legal Language Services ranks Maryland as a state with moderately regulated legal interpreting requirements.

 The state of Maryland also accepts certification from interpreters living in Washington, D.C. and Virginia, provided that the interpreter takes a 1-day mandatory Introductory Workshop.

-In addition to Spanish, Maryland offers certification in 14 other languages:
+Maryland offers certification in 15 languages:

 According to a recent American Community Survey, approximately 15.96% of the Maryland population speaks a language other than English.